bbadzioch/461_site/index.md

-This course is a sequel of MTH 309 Introduction to Linear Algebra, and thus we will freely use the material that is covered in MTH 309: systems of linear equations, vectors and matrices, inner products and orthogonality, the determinant of a matrix, eigenvalues and eigenvectors etc. However, these topics will be reviewed briefly as needed.
+This course is a sequel of MTH 309 Introduction to Linear Algebra, and thus we will freely use the material that is covered in MTH 309: systems of linear equations, vectors and matrices, inner products and orthogonality, determinants, eigenvalues and eigenvectors etc. However, these topics will be reviewed briefly as needed.

 In addition, it will be assumed that you familiar with reading and writing mathematical proofs to